openSUSE/news-o-o/_posts/2010-04-24-opensuse-weekly-news-issue-120-is-out.markdown

 ####  [Alex Barrios: Only a few days for the FLISOL in Venezuela](http://lizards.opensuse.org/2010/04/19/only-a-few-days-for-the-flisol-in-venezuela/)

 "Venezuelan Linux community is finishing all the preparations for the April 24, the day that all Latin America celebrate the FLISOL, Latin American Festival of Free Software Installation.
-Through the sponsorship of Novell, the collaboration of ambassadors from other distributions, and GoSVe, the user group from Venezuela openSUSE, our distro will be present in all the sites of the great event of free software in the region, giving away DVDâ€™s, LiveCDâ€™s, stickers, t-shirts, and more."
+Through the sponsorship of Novell, the collaboration of ambassadors from other distributions, and GoSVe, the user group from Venezuela openSUSE, our distro will be present in all the sites of the great event of free software in the region, giving away DVD’s, LiveCD’s, stickers, t-shirts, and more."

 ####  [Dorian Pula: Migrating to openSUSE](http://dorianpula.ca/2010/04/migrating-to-opensuse/)

-"If youâ€™ve followed my dents on identi.ca, you may have noticed that I asked people for their recommendations for a good KDE4 Linux distribution.
+"If you’ve followed my dents on identi.ca, you may have noticed that I asked people for their recommendations for a good KDE4 Linux distribution.
 Well after a bit of thought I decided that I would move away from Kubuntu to openSUSE.
 Why the change?"

 ####  [openSUSE TV: openSUSE Conference 2009 - Meet the openSUSE Board](http://blip.tv/file/3513424)